theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/tableau/linking-bex-query-with-hierarchy.md

 For more information refer to [Define a Hierarchy Extraction](../../bw-hierarchies/hierarchy-extraction-define).

+### Step 3: Create a relation

-**Step 3**: Load both extractions into Tableau and create a relation between them.
+Load both extractions into Tableau and create a relation between them.
 ![Tableau-BExQuery-Datasource](/img/content/Tableau-BExQuery-Datasource.png){:class="img-responsive"}

 ![Tableau-BWHierarchy-Datasource](/img/content/Tableau-BWHierarchy-Datasource.png){:class="img-responsive"}